 Deferred revenue represents grant and contribution monies in respect of costs that are expected to take place in the following year.
+Deferred revenue also includes pledges receivable.
 The deferred revenue is recognized in revenue in the year the expenditure takes place.